(Updated May 14, 2019). Aladdin is vegan.

 When asked about a childhood food memory, he recalled Sunday morning brunches at home with his parents and two sisters.
 The family would feast on accidentally vegan dishes including fava bean stew, falafel, hummus, tahini, baba ganoush, potatoes, rice, and salads.

-The Evolving Vegan book is expected to release in April 2019, featuring “the best plant-based eateries around North America,” in addition to recipes submitted by each of these locations.
+The Evolving Vegan book features “the best plant-based eateries around North America,” in addition to recipes submitted by each of these locations.
 In the meantime, Massoud encourages vegans, omnivores, and everyone in between to follow his journey on Instagram, InstaStory, and IGTV for photos and mini-episodes of North America’s best vegan eats.
+And Massoud also plans to use the Evolving Vegan platform to launch a free vegan community this summer.

 Image Credit: Mena Massoud and Evolving Vegan